-TIME PROCESS By C+2 months Director of Skills Competitions advises compatriot Technical Delegate and seeks provisional support.
+Time Process Before leaving Competition venue Skill Competition Manager submits CE and DCE recommendations to the Director of Skills Competitions.
+By C+2 months Director of Skills Competitions advises compatriot Technical Delegate and seeks provisional support.
 About C-12 months WSI seeks support from the Technical Delegate (copy to Official Delegate) of the Member Organization for their Expert(s) to be designated CE or DCE.
 If supported by the Member Organization and also approved by the Chair and Vice Chair of the Competitions Committee, the CE and DCE are appointed.
 A list of all approved CEs and DCEs is published before the Competitions Committee meeting at C-12 months.

-6.6 DEPUTY CHIEF EXPERT (DCE)
+6.6 Deputy Chief Expert (DCE)